Shashwata233/Code-Socion/README.md

 This is a Project About All Things that are involved In Social Media.
 Like Facebook And WhatsApp.
+A App in Android platform and IOS
+AND windows platform.

-its a idea to create Apk in Android platform and IOS AND windows platform to Develop It.
+its a idea to Develop It.

 here you can Upload your media files From your phone directory and Get Recation From Your Viewers (👍,♥️,😡,😅,🤔,😂)